 - Altitude: 9,100 ft to 12,200 ft

-- Distance: 5 to 6 kms of trek
+- Distance: 5 to 6 km of trek

 - Duration: 4 to 5 hours

-From here, the trail becomes trickier as path become more narrow, margins become sharper and climb becomes steeper.
+From here, the trail becomes trickier as the path becomes more narrow, margins become sharper and the climb becomes steeper.
 It takes 30 minutes to climb it.
 The climb is not over.
 There is one more top to climb and that’s your highest point of Chenap Bugyal.
 From here, the trail becomes gradual and very pleasant.
-It’s full of colorful flowers here and there.
+It’s full of colourful flowers here and there.

-The trail ascends in north-west direction very gradually.
+The trail ascends in the northwest direction very gradually.
 Another 30 minutes, you are there.
-There are flower beds spreading across the whole Bugyal with many different colors.
+Flower beds are spreading across the whole Bugyal with many different colours.
 It is straight out of a fairytale!
-It’s time to enter into this world.
+It’s time to enter this world.

-There is a ridge between top and the flowerbed.
-Take the trail on the ridge with wind full of refreshing smells to take you on the other side.
+There is a bridge between the top and the flowerbed.
+Take the trail on the ridge with the wind full of refreshing smells to take you to the other side.
 It’s a small gradual ascent of 10 minutes and you get lost in flowers all around.
-You don’t see anything apart from so many colors around you.
+You don’t see anything apart from so many colours around you.

-Once you find a rock there, sit for sometime and try to embrace everything around.
-The only problem is to find out the right place to camp because every inch of this place is either full of flower plants that tower around 4 ft or the wild grass towering around 3 ft.
+Once you find a rock there, sit for some time and try to embrace everything around.
+The only problem is finding the right place to camp because every inch of this place is either full of flower plants that tower around 4 ft or the wild grass towering around 3 ft.

-The only option you are left with is to camp on rocks or clearing out the plants.
+The only option you are left with is to camp on rocks or clear out the plants.
 The water sources are small streams here.
 Find a good place near any of the water sources and camp there.
 You are all set to explore the Bugyal.
-It creates a magical world as many colors, sunlight, mighty mountains, moving clouds come together.
-From the Chenap Bugyal, you can see Hathi Parbat, Nanda Devi, Trishul I, Nanda Ghunti – all in one frame.
+It creates a magical world as many colours, sunlight, mighty mountains, and moving clouds come together.
+From the Chenap Bugyal, you can see Hathi Parbat, Nanda Devi, Trishul I, and Nanda Ghunti – all in one frame.

-You find lot of colorful flies, butterflies there as well.
-The sunrise from should not be missed.
-When first ray of sun comes out from Mt Nanda Devi, this trek has rewarded you in ways that is far more than your effort.
+You find a lot of colourful flies, and butterflies there as well.
+The sunrise should not be missed.
+When the first ray of sun comes out from Mt Nanda Devi, this trek has rewarded you in ways that are far more than your effort.